Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 One of the main things to do in Palermo is to visit its nightlife.
 It's also hard to miss.
 When restaurants open in the evening, it has already started.

-There is plenty of things to do in Palermo.
-So much that you have to pick and choose.
+There are plenty of things to do in Palermo—so much that you have to pick and choose.
 I have covered the main attractions here.
 You can get around them in a couple of days.

 More than a thousand years of history are visible everywhere.
 The Norman religious buildings, in particular, will make your head spin.